-*NOTE: This section includes amendments by temporary legislation that will expire on April 22, 2023.
-To view the text of this section after the expiration of all emergency and temporary legislation affecting this section, click this link: Permanent Version.*
+*NOTE: This section includes amendments by temporary legislation that will expire on March 29, 2024.
+To view the text of this section after the expiration of all emergency and temporary legislation, click this link: Permanent Version.*

 (a) The Mayor may use authorized funds to establish a targeted homeowner grant program to assist homeowners with the rehabilitation of their historic property.

-(b) A grant under this program may be used to rehabilitate a structure that contributes to the character of one of the following historic districts or historic landmarks:
+(b) A grant under this program may be used to rehabilitate a structure that contributes to the character of any historic district or historic landmark.

 (c) A grant shall be limited to structural repairs or work on the exterior of a qualified structure;